Training and Rotations

 On This Page

-At Stanford, the seven categorical General Surgery residents are joined by up to eleven preliminary residents who are entering fields such as Interventional Radiology, Anesthesiology, etc., as well as first year Orthopedic, Plastic Surgery, Urology, Otolaryngology/Head and Neck, Cardiothoracic, and Vascular surgery residents.
-Thus, in the first postgraduate year there are 40+ interns at Stanford.
+At Stanford, the eight categorical General Surgery residents are joined by several preliminary residents who are entering fields such as Interventional Radiology, Anesthesiology, etc., as well as first year Orthopedic, Plastic Surgery, Urology, Otolaryngology/Head and Neck, Cardiothoracic, and Vascular surgery residents.
+Thus, in the first postgraduate year there are 45+ residents at Stanford.

-In the second year of training there are at least 15+ residents and consisting of the seven categorical General Surgery residents, Plastic Surgery, Urology, Cardiothoracic, and Vascular residents as well as two or three individuals seeking a second year of training before going into a different subspecialty.
-These residents are considered to be part of the Core General Surgery Residency.
+In the second year of training there are at least 20+ residents and consisting of the eight categorical General Surgery residents, Plastic Surgery, Urology, Cardiothoracic, and Vascular residents as well as four preliminary PGY-2 residents seeking training before going into specialty training.

-The assignments of residents are driven by a core curriculum and by the special requirements of the Residency Review Committee.
-A representative sample of rotations follows this brief narrative description.
-The goal of the Core General Surgery Residency is to provide residents with graduated responsibilities in the primary components of General Surgery.
+The assignments of residents are driven by a core curriculum and the specialty requirements of each Residency Review Committee.
+The goal of the General Surgery Residency is to provide residents with graduated responsibilities in the primary components of General Surgery.
 In addition, it will give them an appropriate experience in subspecialties required by the Residency Review Committee.
-It is extremely important to point out that during these first two years the residents do a large number of operations under the direct supervision of a faculty attending or in some cases, a senior surgical resident.
-Our interns and second year residents perform as many as 100-200 cases per year during this time.
+During these first two years, the residents do a large number of operations under the direct supervision of a faculty attending or a senior surgical resident.
+Our categorical PGY-1 performed over 200 cases on average last year and the PGY-2 residents logged an average of 320 cases.

 The Core & Senior General Surgery Training